Fields: Clinical psychology; eating disorders; substance use disorders; emotional dysregulation

 - Seminar: Substance Use, Misuse, and Abuse (Psyc 337)

 This course explores the impact of culture on the prevalence, diagnosis, and treatment of mental health and illness.
 Here, “culture” is broadly defined and includes (but is not limited to) gender, ethnicity, race, socioeconomic status, and sexual orientation.
 Topics include mental illnesses that disproportionately affect members of one or more gender, ethnic group, or social class; ethnic and other cultural differences in mental health help-seeking behavior; non-Western indigenous ways of healing; psychotherapy research with underserved populations; and multicultural competence in psychosocial service delivery.
-The class is primarily discussion-based, and students conduct oral poster presentations of their final projects (click here for photos from the 2008 Holy Cross Mental Health & Culture Conference).
+The class is primarily discussion-based, and students conduct oral poster presentations of their final projects.
 Prerequisite: Abnormal Psychology (Psyc 229).

 Welcome to the Hayaki Emotion Dysregulation Lab!